Survivor Series: WarGames (2022): Preliminary matches

 After that, Ronda Rousey (accompanied by Shayna Baszler) defended the SmackDown Women's Championship against Shotzi.
-During the match, Shotzi performed a springboard DDT on Rousey, who held the top rope while doing so, so it was a bit messed up.
-Shotzi followed up with a crossbody onto Rousey and Baszler into the crowd.
+During the match, Shotzi performed a springboard DDT on Rousey and followed up with a crossbody onto Rousey and Baszler into the crowd.
 Back in the ring, Rousey performed Piper's Pit on Shotzi and forced Shotzi to submit to an armbar to retain the title.

 In another backstage segment, Sami Zayn met with Roman Reigns, who questioned why Zayn lied to Jey Uso about conversing with Kevin Owens.
 Zayn claimed that he did not want to put too much pressure on Jey as Jey had a match on SmackDown that night and maintained that his loyalty was with The Bloodline.
 Reigns seemingly accepted that Zayn was telling the truth.

 In the penultimate match, Seth "Freakin" Rollins defended the United States Championship against Bobby Lashley and Austin Theory in a triple threat match.
 Rollins performed a Pedigree on Lashley for a nearfall.
 Lashley applied the Hurt Lock on both Rollins and Theory simultaneously, however, Rollins and Theory escaped.
 With Theory in position for a Curb Stomp, Rollins stepped over Theory for leverage and performed a Curb Stomp on Lashley instead.
 In the end, as Rollins attempted a Falcon Arrow on Theory, Lashley performed a Spear on Rollins, and Theory fell into a pin onto Rollins to win the title for a second time.

 Before the main event, in a final backstage segment, Jey Uso asked Roman Reigns if Sami Zayn had lied to Reigns as well.
 Reigns claimed that he looked Zayn in the eyes and saw what he needed to see.